 Go back to Edge settings and re-toggle the Edge VPN option on, or re-install/enable any VPN extension you had previously removed.
 For Windows VPN, re-create the VPN connection in Windows settings if you want to route traffic again through a VPN.

 # Can I disable VPN without losing my ability to verify location-based services?
-Nordvpn edge extension
+Browsec vpn google chrome: definitive guide to Browsec VPN on Google Chrome, setup, features, performance, and comparisons 2026

 Yes.
 You can use VPN selectively by enabling it only when needed for a specific task, then turning it off when you don’t need it.
 This preserves speed and reduces overhead for general browsing.